simrat39/rust-tools.nvim/README.md

         -- options right now: termopen / quickfix executor = require("rust-tools/executors").termopen,

+        -- callback to execute once rust-analyzer is done initializing the workspace -- The callback receives one parameter indicating the `health` of the server: "ok" | "warning" | "error" on_initialized = nil,

         runnables = {
             -- whether to use telescope for selection menu or not use_telescope = true